rahulranjansah/hapsira/docs/source/examples/going-to-jupiter-with-python-using-jupyter-and-poliastro.myst.md

   name: python3
 ---

-# Going to Jupiter with Python using Jupyter and poliastro
+# Going to Jupiter with Python using Jupyter and hapsira

 Let us recreate with real data the [Juno NASSA Mission](https://www.jpl.nasa.gov/news/press_kits/juno/overview/).
 The main objectives of Juno spacecraft is to study the Jupiter planet: how was its formation, its evolution along time, atmospheric characteristics...

 ![Juno Image](juno_spacecraft.png)

-First of all, let us import some of our favourite Python packages: numpy, astropy and poliastro!
+First of all, let us import some of our favourite Python packages: numpy, astropy and hapsira!

 ```{code-cell} ipython3
 from astropy import units as u